 You know how you can work hard at something - maybe for years - and finally one day make what feels like a breakthrough to another level?
 It seems like it happens fast but really it was the culmination of all that learning and effort.

 Well this song was like that.

 It was not only the best song I had written up till then, it was the first one I thought might actually be good enough to make some money.
 Meaning: get recorded by a famous recording artist and become a huge international hit!
 Or even just a small hit.
 Whatever.
-I felt a noticeable uptick in the self-esteem department.
+I felt a discernable uptick in the self-esteem department.

 So, armed with one good song and a couple of questionable ones, I packed up the little gray Honda and drove to Nashville.
 I got a cheap motel room, opened the yellow pages, looked up "music publishers" and started dialing.